MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

 ### Get a Swagger Generation Tool

 1. Install a Swagger code generator on your local machine.
-Some popular Swagger code generation tools are [Azure AutoRest](https://github.com/Azure/autorest) and [code-gen](https://github.com/swagger-api/swagger-codegen).
+Some popular Swagger code generation tools are [Azure AutoRest](https://github.com/Azure/autorest) and [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).

 1. Familiarize yourself with the tool so you can generate the API client libraries in your preferred programming language.